Xilinx/Vitis_Libraries/sparse/docs/src/benchmark.rst

     | SPMV (U280)     |  nasa2910   |  0.0512565   |  256MHz  |  165.475K/220.98K   |   323/211  |    64/64   |    4/900   |
     +-----------------+-------------+--------------+----------+---------------------+------------+------------+------------+

-These are details for benchmark results and usage steps.
+These are the details for benchmark results and usage steps.

 .. toctree::
    :maxdepth: 1